 - What is the Return Policy of Giving USA products?
 Because our products are in electronic format, we have a No Return Policy.
 This is with the exception of errors caused by our system.
 Please contact firstname.lastname@example.org with specific questions about our return policy, for product information, or for more information about placing orders.

 - What is the difference between The Numbers Overview (PPT) and the Comprehensive Presentation PowerPoint?
 The Numbers Overview (PPT) is a short slide deck (approx. 13 slides) that provides just the top-level findings in charts and talking points for that year’s Annual Report.
-It is included in the purchase of the Digital, Print, or Special Comprehensive packages.
+It is included in the purchase of the Digital, Print, or Special Comprehensive packages from 2020 and earlier.
 The Comprehensive Presentation PowerPoint (known as just PowerPoint before 2020) provides over 40 slides of talking points, research notes and visuals to equip you fully for presenting a complete picture of the report’s findings and analysis.
 As of 2021, the Comprehensive Presentation PowerPoint is included with purchase of the Giving USA annual subscription.

 - Why have I not yet received all of my Giving USA 2020 purchased products?
-Please allow 2-4 weeks for delivery of your digital edition of the full Giving USA 2020 Annual Report after release day on June 16, 2020.
-Due to pandemic-related delays at our printer, printed copies of the Giving USA 2020 Annual Report are estimated to arrive 5-10 weeks from release date of June 16.
-For orders placed later in the year, digital products should be available immediately.
-Printed products may remain subject to printing delays caused by the pandemic.
-As of June 2020, all printed products excluding the Giving USA 2020 Annual Report have a projected delivery time of 4-6 weeks.
-If you have questions about your order, please contact Giving USA at firstname.lastname@example.org.
+Due to pandemic-related delays at our printer, printed products may remain subject to printing delays.
+All printed products have a projected delivery time of 4-6 weeks.
+If you have questions about your order, please contact Giving USA at email@example.com.